squaresLab/BugZoo/docs/contributing/bugs.rst

   tag for your Docker image.
 For example, :code:`squareslab/tse2012:gcd` is tag used by the manifest file in the TSE 2012 dataset repository.

 Registering a bug
 -----------------

+Finally, we need to add the bug scenario to the manifest file.
+To do so, first we must create a :code:`bugs` section in the file.
+Next, we add an entry to the :code:`bugs` section for the :code:`gcd` bug scenario, shown below.